 Tomatoes.
 Add the tomatoes and stir.
 Cook for 2-3 minutes.

 Cauliflower and Seasonings.
 Add the cauliflower florets, turmeric, paprika, mango powder and salt to taste.

 Simmer the Aloo Gobi.
 Stir, then reduce heat to medium-low and cook for 30 minutes, stirring occasionally.
 Cook covered if desired.
 Add a bit of water if the pan becomes too dry.

 Cook times can vary, depending on the potatoes and cauliflower, so check and cook to your preferred level of doneness.

 Finish with Garam Masala.
 Remove from heat and season with garam masala spice powder and lemon juice (if using in place of mango powder).
 Adjust with salt.

 Garnish and Serve.
-Garnish with finely chopped cilantro (chopped coriander leaves) and serve.
+Garnish with cilantro (chopped coriander leaves) and serve.